 Fast forward 60 days later, Blackbaud now admits that their data breach “had access to more unencrypted data than previously disclosed, including bank account information, Social Security numbers, usernames and/or passwords.”

 In Blackbaud’s case, their data breach event has affected 6 million people so far, including my alma mater, The University of Dayton.

 With all the education and resources – including October Cybersecurity Awareness Month – consumers and businesses continue to fail phishing tests (after cyber-awareness training) and still click on actual phishing emails.

-My advice to consumers and small businesses is a heightened awareness of phishing emails, unfamiliar links and attachments, and to reconsider the information that is being shared on social media.
+My advice to consumers and small businesses is to have a heightened awareness of phishing emails, unfamiliar links, and attachments, and to reconsider the information that is being shared on social media.